BloomTech-Labs/deprecated-labs31-family-promise-spokane-ds-a/README.md

 See deployed API at [http://fam-prom-the-end.eba-jknbh7ge.us-east-1.elasticbeanstalk.com](http://fam-prom-the-end.eba-jknbh7ge.us-east-1.elasticbeanstalk.com)

 ## About Family Promise
-Family Promise of Spokane is a US nonprofit organization based in Spokane, WA.
-They are an organization that helps homeless families as well as preventing families from becoming homeless.
-They provide shelter for families as well as rental assitance.
-For the full description visit their website [Family Promise of Spokane](https://www.familypromiseofspokane.org/)
+Family Promise of Spokane is a U.S. nonprofit organization based in Spokane, WA.
+They help homeless families and work to prevent families from becoming homeless, providing shelter as well as rental assistance.
+For a full description visit their website: [Family Promise of Spokane](https://www.familypromiseofspokane.org/).

 # Current State of DS API (Please Actually Read Me)
 First of all, if any of the below is unclear, feel free to reach out to [Ben](https://github.com/bsmrvl).
 But please first read this section carefully!
-It's a project one has to be very slow and methodical about, or else totally waste their time.
+This is a project one has to be very slow and methodical about, or else totally waste their time.

 ## Todo Summary
 - Connect to official database